CFRCE/python-material/README.md

 #### There will be addtional content coming up

-## Feel free to go around the rough design available at the bottom of the tutorial page to get ahead !
+### Feel free to go around the rough design available at the bottom of the tutorial page to get ahead !

-# Work in progress.